-- It may be embedded in a host language.

 - It may be dynamically prepared and executed.
-Any preparable SQL-statement can be executed immediately, with the exception of those that fetch data into a descriptor area.

-- It may be executed directly.
+Any preparable SQL-statement can be executed immediately, with the exception of those that fetch data into a descriptor area. - It may be executed directly.

 5.4 ISO/IEC 9075-3: Call Level Interface (SQL/CLI)